Efficient AllReduce with Stragglers: End-to-End Training Experiments on Multi-GPU Servers

-Then, we finetune Llama3.2-3B using the same data-parallel setup on 8 GPUs with the global batch size of 32 for 100 iterations to determine the overall training efficiency gains with \sysname{}.
-Fig.~\ref{fig:ar-loss} shows that even just for these first 100 iterations, \sysname{} reduces training time by 7 seconds.
-These gains suggest that training at longer time scales---for example, weeks---could shave off almost a day of training simply by using \sysname{} for \allreduce{}.
-Further, we note that the \sysname{} curve is just the Ring \allreduce{} curve shifted to the left: the $y$-coordinates are exactly the same because both algorithms ensure \emph{complete} data buffers are reduced, ensuring no change in model convergence behavior.
-Instead, \sysname{} enables an identical, full-parameter \allreduce{}, but just in less time per iteration, resulting in greater training efficiency and faster time-to-convergence.
-Fig~\ref{fig:ar-loss} captures the wall-clock time, \ie{} all compute and communication operations in training, so the results may improve in more distributed settings (as shown in simulations in \S\ref{sec:e2e-simulation}) or with even larger model sizes where communication becomes even more of a bottleneck in distributed ML.
+Next, we fine-tune Llama3.2-3B using the same data-parallel setup on 8 GPUs with the global batch size of 32 for 100 iterations to determine the overall training efficiency gains with \sysname{}.
+Fig.~\ref{fig:ar-loss} shows that even these first 100 iterations, \sysname{} reduces training time by 7 seconds.
+These gains suggest that training at longer time scales---for example, days---can shave off several hours of training.
+Further, we note that \sysname{'s} loss curve is just the Ring \allreduce{} curve shifted to the left: the $y$-coordinates are exactly the same because both algorithms ensure \emph{complete} data buffers are reduced, ensuring no change in model convergence.
+Instead, \sysname{} enables an unmodified, but faster \allreduce{} to the application layer, resulting in greater training efficiency and faster time-to-convergence.
+Fig.~\ref{fig:ar-loss} captures the wall-clock time, \ie{} all compute and communication operations in training, so the results may improve in larger-scale settings (as shown in simulations in \S\ref{sec:e2e-simulation}) or with even larger model sizes where communication becomes a greater bottleneck.